MCSRLauncher/metabolism/README.md

   - (3.x.x) missing backported apple sillicon natives
   - (2.x.x) does not force version to latest on apple sillicon
 - ✅ Fabric
-- 🚧 NeoForge (does not launch)
-  - no versions are recommended
-  - all versions are classified as rlease
+- ⛔ NeoForge (due to unnecessary for speedrunnning)
-- ❌ Forge
+- ⛔ Forge (due to unnecessary for speedrunnning)
-- ✅ Quilt
+- ⛔ Quilt (due to unnecessary for speedrunnning)
-- ❌ LiteLoader
+- ⛔ LiteLoader (due to unnecessary for speedrunnning)
 - ☑️ Mojang Java (should be good)
 - ❌ Adoptium
 - ❌ Azul Zulu